Mrs. Iman's Class

 Student Spotlight

-McKenzie enjoys riding her bike and playing outside.
-Her favorite food is steak and her favorite drink is water.
+Paislee enjoys learning about reading and competition cheerleading.
+Her favorite food is pizza and her favorite drink is chocolate milk.
 When she grows up she wants to be a teacher.

 Dates to Remember/Homework: